When You Really Want to be Destructive....

 |Schienenwolf (Schwellenpflug) in Ostpreussen (East Prussia) 1944 - 1945.|

-Unlike many of the German weapons such as their railroad guns and advanced tanks and airplanes, the Nazis did not bother to destroy the Schienenwolfs in their possession before the capitulation, or at least did not destroy all of them.
+Unlike many of the German weapons such as their railroad guns and advanced tanks and airplanes, the Germans did not bother to destroy the Schienenwolfs in their possession before the capitulation, or at least did not destroy all of them.
 Several survived.
 They simply sat in sidings, pretty much ignored, protected by their anonymity.
 The advancing Russian soldiers probably never paid them a second glance, but these innocuous-looking rail wagons had made their jobs a lot harder.

 Eventually, the surviving Schienenwolf made their way to various museums.
 However, those museums are in Eastern Europe, and thus the Schienenwolf does not get much notice in the western world.
 One Rail Wolf is in Belgrade, another the Bosnia and Herzegovina Historical Museum, and another (a replica) in a central spot in Moscow.
 There is only one known to have found its way to the West, and it is not on display and may no longer even exist.
 It apparently is "somewhere in England" if it hasn't been melted down as scrap.
 All of the ones we know about sit outside in the elements, slowly rusting away, one of Germany's more interesting and effective tactical weapons almost completely forgotten.